rocket-monkey/3d-howto/docs/CharacterWorkflow.md

 Everyone can create a nice humanoid character within minutes in this App!
 And because it is supportin .fbx as export format, it fits perfectly into our 3D workflow together with MotionBuilder/Maya and UE4.
 Oh last but not least - the characters have a built-in skeleton in them, with a perfect skinning setup, ready to animate ;)

+> Only true downside i found in my journeys - the skinning of the latest "Genesis 3" human model is using "qubic-bezier" as skinning method.
+This produces very nice results tough, but the support of this method is only given in the latest 3d programs like Maya/3ds max.
+The support of this method in game engines is a different story, because the calculation of "qubic-bezier" is heavier compared to existing methods.
+Unity and UE4 are _not_ supporting it - the only one i found (no surprise) which _would_ support is Cryengine :tada:.
+I tried to stick a character setup together with Cryengine too after i licensed it trough Steam - but i already failed completely at the very first screen of the setup wizard, even _with_ tutorials -.-

 [Create a Character in Daz3D](Daz3DCreateCharacter.md)

 ## 3. Get Animations (Mixamo)